greatcouncil/greatcouncil/_emojis/judgmental_doggo.md

 title: judgmental_doggo
 img: judgmental_doggo.png
 ---
-Sharp disapproving look to express your jughment.
+Sharp disapproving look to express your judgment.
 Be aware that when confronted with a cute dog, the victim's guilt increases.